UpcaseM/data_engineering_projects/project_4_data_lake/README.md

 4. Create an AMS EMR cluster, and run python files through Steps.

-5. Check states of the cluster and make sure it's termindated when the job is done.
+5. Check states of the cluster and make sure it's terminated when the job is done.

 6. Remove python files in s3.